 A doorkeeper was also necessary to control access to the Senate sessions, which were private for the first six years.
 Later, when the sessions were open to the public, the doorkeeper was responsible for maintaining order on the floor of the Senate and in the galleries.
 The title of Sergeant at Arms was added in 1798 to reflect the expanded administrative duties of the position.

-The Sergeant at Arms is the largest in size of staff and budget in the Senate.
+The Office of the Sergeant at Arms (SAA) is the largest in size of staff and budget in the Senate.
 It is responsible for all Senate computers and technology support services, recording and photographic services, printing and graphics services, and telecommunications services.
-The Sergeant at Arms also provides assistance to all Senate offices with their staffing, mailing, purchasing and financial needs.
-The Sergeant at Arms offices responsible for providing these and other services include Capitol Facilities, the Operations Division, Customer Relations, Financial Operations, Human Resources, and Information Security.
-The Sergeant at Arms also shares responsibility for the U.S. Capitol Police, the Capitol Guide Service, the Senate Page Program, the Senate Office of Education and Training and the Capitol Switchboard.
+The SAA also provides assistance to all Senate offices with their staffing, mailing, purchasing, and financial needs.
+The offices of the SAA that are responsible for providing these and other services include Capitol Facilities, the Operations Division, Customer Relations, Financial Operations, Human Resources, and Information Security.
+The SAA also shares responsibility for the U.S. Capitol Police, the Capitol Guide Service, the Senate Page Program, the Senate Office of Training and Development, and the Capitol Telephone Exchange.